wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 ```
 $ cd <wolfBoot>
-$ export PATH:$PATH:<wolfBoot>/tools/keytools
+$ make keytools
-$ keygen --ecc256 -g ./pri-ecc256.der
+$ ./tools/keytools/keygen --ecc256 -g ./pri-ecc256.der
 ```

 This generates a pair of private and public keys with -g option.
 The private key is stored in the specified file.
 The public key is stored in a key store as a C source code in "src/keystore.c" soo that it can be compiled and linked with wolfBoot.
-If you have an existing key pair, you can use -i option to import the pablic key to the store.
+If you have an existing key pair, you can use -i option to import the public key to the store.

 You can specify various signature algorithms such as